jamesj503/MuliX/README.md

 # Troubleshooting 🔫

 <br>
 Unless you are using the old method, there should never be an issue.
 Please install the Chrome-native extension and run it!
 Thanks!
 Keep alert for new updates.
+Please note that Chrome extensions now work on Microsoft Edge.
 <br>

 # Cloning this Repo via SSH (for devs) 🎁